Jaywebmart/Ayodeji_Portfolio/README.md

 # Data Analyst Portfolio.

+### About me
+I’m a data analyst with a strong focus on turning complex data into clear, actionable insights that drive business value.
+With hands-on experience in Python, SQL, Power BI, and Tableau, I’ve worked on real-world projects ranging from insurance claims analysis to marketing performance and customer behaviour.
+My approach blends analytical thinking with practical problem-solving, helping teams make informed decisions backed by data.

+I’m passionate about continuous learning and using data to tell meaningful stories.
+Whether it’s exploring customer behavior, optimizing operations, or visualizing performance, I'm always having fun with data, I aim to create solutions that are insightful, impactful, and easy to understand.

 ### Skills
 Data Analytics - (Tools: Python, SQL, Excel, Rapid Miner) Data Visualisation - (Tools: Tableau, PowerBI, Looker studio)